pytorch/ignite/docs/source/faq.rst

 Switching data provider during the training
 -------------------------------------------

-User can easily switch data provider during the training using :meth:`~ignite.engine.Engine.set_data`.
+User can easily switch data provider during the training using :meth:`~ignite.engine.engine.Engine.set_data`.
 See an example in the documentation of the method.